 - After taking out the print out of the ATT Letter, the candidate needs to schedule his/her exam.

-The ATT Letter will direct the candidate how to manage the scheduling of his/her examination by using Pearson VUE website.
+The ATT Letter will direct the candidate on how to manage the scheduling of his/her examination by using the Pearson VUE website.

 The NREMT practical examinations are conducted by the state-approved EMT training programs.

 Finally, the criminal background check of the candidate must be completed by obtaining a form from the Delaware State Fire School, in order to complete the certification process.

 Address: 100 Campus Drive, Dover, Delaware- 19904-1383

 - Delaware Technical Community College- Georgetown